slim-sandbox/helm-wordpress-mysql-activity/README.md

 # Pre-requisties
 - Shared cluster is created and the context is configured
-- Listing of namespaces in `./setup/namespaces.txt`
+- Listing of namespace to create is to be populated in `./setup/namespaces.txt`

 # Setup
 ```bash